miagough/recipe-app/README.md

 - List recipes by specified difficulty level.
 - Update a recipe
 - Delete a recipe
+- Use persistence with either XML or JSON

 ## Getting Started
 This project is made using Kotlin.
 Therefore you must have Kotlin installed on your machine to be able to access it.